Artemis Gold Inc. (OTCMKTS:ARGTF) Short Interest Update

-Artemis Gold Inc. (OTCMKTS:ARGTF) saw a significant growth in short interest in September.
+Artemis Gold Inc. (OTCMKTS:ARGTF) saw a large growth in short interest during the month of September.
 As of September 30th, there was short interest totalling 1,800 shares, a growth of 500.0% from the September 15th total of 300 shares.
 Based on an average trading volume of 73,500 shares, the short-interest ratio is presently 0.0 days.

-Several research firms have issued reports on ARGTF.
-National Bankshares upped their price target on shares of Artemis Gold from C$9.50 to C$9.75 and gave the company an “outperform” rating in a research report on Tuesday, September 14th.
-National Bank Financial dropped their target price on shares of Artemis Gold from C$10.00 to C$9.50 and set an “outperform” rating on the stock in a report on Friday, September 10th.
-Five investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of $9.75.
+A number of analysts have recently issued reports on the stock.
+National Bank Financial dropped their price objective on shares of Artemis Gold from C$10.00 to C$9.50 and set an “outperform” rating for the company in a report on Friday, September 10th.
+National Bankshares boosted their price target on shares of Artemis Gold from C$9.50 to C$9.75 and gave the stock an “outperform” rating in a research note on Tuesday, September 14th.
+Five investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $9.75.

 Artemis Gold Inc, a gold development company, focuses on the identification, acquisition, and development of gold properties.
 The company's asset portfolio includes a 32% equity interests in Velocity Minerals Ltd. that focuses on acquiring, exploring, and evaluating mineral resource properties in Bulgaria.